Restorative Dental Services in Newton

 Several aspects go into choosing the right restorative plan for your smile.
 While some may need more extensive rehabilitation with dental implants or implant-supported restorations, others with minimal damage can often achieve a renewed smile with crowns or composite fillings.

 Our Newton dental professionals will first invite you to our office for a detailed consultation, involving an examination for your current dental and oral health using advanced technology to help us create a restorative treatment plan that fulfills all your unique needs.

 Depending on current oral health status, the extent of damage, and your ultimate smile goals, each restorative treatment plan is tailored to exceed your expectations.

-Whatever the cause for a missing tooth or teeth, it is essential to seek proper replacement.
-Teeth are designed to work together to help you with everyday chewing, speaking, smiling, and many other important tasks.
-When teeth are missing, it not only affects dental function, but overall health and beauty.
+Whatever the cause for a missing tooth or teeth, it is essential to seek a proper replacement.
+Teeth are designed to work together to help you with everyday chewing, speaking, smiling.
+When teeth are missing, it not only affects dental function but overall health and beauty.

 Fortunately, the adverse effects of tooth loss can not only be addressed, but corrected, along with those missing teeth replaced with top-quality crowns, dentures, partials, fixed bridges, and, of course, dental implants.

 Do Missing Teeth Really Need to be Replaced?